Sentry Page Protection

 (Source: Advisor Perspectives)

-We have been studying with interest the current margin debt on US markets.
+We continue to monitor with interest the current margin debt on US markets.
 For those who are unfamiliar, margin debt is the amount of "loans" taken out by market speculators to leverage up their equity positions.
 During normal bull markets margin debt will increase as the market continues to climb.
 This increased margin debt amplifies equity market prices.
 However, at some point speculators become nervous and begin to reduce their margin positions.
 This reduction in margin is like letting the air out of a balloon and deflates equity asset prices.

 As can be seen on the below graphic, both the 2000 and 2007 market tops were signaled in advance by tops in margin debt (margin debt not inflation adjusted on this chart):